 The application process for international applicants is very similar to the application process for domestic students.
 Please review all of the requirements here.
 Additionally, we require English proficiency testing (TOEFL, TOEFL Jr. or iTEP SLATE) from all nonnative English speakers.
 Students are expected to have a strong proficiency and foundation in English to gain acceptance to the School.

 Please review the general information about applying for financial aid at Walnut Hill School for the Arts.
 Please note that there is limited financial aid available for students who are not United States citizens or permanent residents.
 For these students, financial aid awards cannot exceed half the total cost of tuition.
-For 2016–2017, our boarding tuition is $57,880.

 If you do not file taxes in the United States or your main source of income is not in U.S. dollars, please click here to complete the International Student Financial Aid Application.